Weekend weather includes snow, tornadoes and critical fire threat - KTVZ

 “A strong storm system will move from the southwestern US through the Midwest this weekend, spreading critical fire weather, snow and even the potential for severe weather along its path,” said Chad Myers, CNN meteorologist.

-Severe storms are expected in the Mid-South and the Midwest, the latter of which sees such events far less often around now.
+Severe storms are expected for 50 million people in the Mid-South and the Midwest, which usually experiences fewer such events this time of year.
 The main threats include damaging winds, though a few tornadoes and hail are also possible.

 Iowa, including Des Moines, can expect severe storms Saturday, mainly in the afternoon and evening.
 Omaha, Nebraska; Kansas City, Missouri; and Madison, Wisconsin, also could see severe storms Saturday.